Buddy Parker

 Raymond Klein "Buddy" Parker (December 16, 1913 – March 22, 1982) was an American football player and coach in the National Football League (NFL), who served as head coach for the Chicago Cardinals, Detroit Lions, and Pittsburgh Steelers.

 Parker is one of five former NFL head coaches (along with Lou Saban, George Seifert, Tom Coughlin, and Mike Shanahan) to win multiple league championships with eligibility to not be inducted into the Pro Football Hall of Fame.
+In 2023, he was named as the coach/contributor finalist for the Pro Football Hall of Fame class of 2024, but was rejected by the full voting committee.

 Playing career

 Born in Slaton, Texas, Parker grew up in Kemp, southeast of Dallas.
 He played collegiately for North Texas (in 1931) and for Centenary College in Louisiana for three years beginning in 1932.

 Parker then signed with the Lions as a fullback in 1935, and during his first season, he helped the team capture the NFL championship.
 After one more year in the Motor City, he was traded to the Cardinals and spent the next seven seasons with Chicago, also seeing time on defense as a linebacker and defensive back.
 During the latter two years, he added the duties of backfield coach before becoming a full-time assistant in 1945.